Reference Guide

 connection_manager = PGConnectionManager()

-config_file_path = 'pg_async_pool.yaml'
+config_file_path = 'config.yaml'

-# Get the PostgreSQL connection asynchronously
+# Get an async PostgreSQL connection

-connection = await connection_manager.get_database_connection(config_file_path)
+connection = await connection_manager.get_database_connection(config_file_path, 'async')

 # Use the connection asynchronously